 Princeton Summer Undergraduate Research Experience

-The Graduate School offers an eight-week summer research experience for up to 20 undergraduates who express a serious interest in pursuing a Ph.D. and following a career in college or university teaching and research.
+The Graduate School offers an eight-week summer research experience for undergraduates who express a serious interest in pursuing a Ph.D. and following a career in college or university teaching and research.
 The purpose of the program is to motivate and prepare students to make competitive applications to research doctoral programs, with a view toward completing the Ph.D. and going on to teach and conduct original research.

 Princeton is a member of The Leadership Alliance, a consortium of 32 institutions of higher learning dedicated to increasing diversity in doctoral programs and on college and university faculties.
 The Alliance collaborates on a number of programs, from undergraduate research, to faculty development, to national symposia, to develop underrepresented students into outstanding leaders and role models in academia, business and the public sector.
 The Summer Research Early Identification Program (SR-EIP) is the keystone of Princeton's participation in the Alliance.

 PSURE is open to all qualified applicants.
 Undergraduates who are racial/ethnic minorities, who are from socioeconomically disadvantaged backgrounds, or who are from public institutions are especially encouraged to apply.
 Each student accepted for PSURE will work with a Princeton faculty member, either as a research assistant in a laboratory project (sciences and engineering) or as an advisee in editing and writing research papers appropriate to the field (humanities and social sciences).